-Under our budget and based upon our existing product development agreements and license agreements pursuant to letters of intent and option agreements, we expect our total research and development expenditures for the next 12 months to be approximately \$3.8 million before any grant reimbursements, of which \$1.2 million relates to the BioTherapeutics business and \$2.6 million relates to the Vaccines/BioDefense business.
-We anticipate grant revenues in the next 12 months of approximately \$3.0 million to offset research and development expenses, primarily for the development of our ThermoVaxTM vaccine technology.
+Under our budget and based upon our existing product development agreements and license agreements pursuant to letters of intent and option agreements, we expect our total research and development expenditures for the next 12 months to be approximately \$10.8 million before any grant reimbursements, of which \$3.9 million relates to the BioTherapeutics business and \$6.9 million relates to the Vaccines/BioDefense business.
+We anticipate contract and grant reimbursements in the next 12 months of approximately \$6.8 million to offset research and development expenses in the Vaccines/BioDefense business segment.

-The table below details our costs for research and development by program and amounts reimbursed for the years ended December 31, 2012 and 2011:
+The table below details our costs for research and development by program and amounts reimbursed for the years ended December 31, 2013 and 2012: